jackdiorio/Diffusion-Limited-Aggregation/README.md

 Uses several optimization tactics to simulate Diffusion Limited Aggregation with Pygame.

-Coded in Python, all settings can be changed in the file 'config.txt'.
-Please only edit the number fields of this file, however the color list may be added on to as seen fit.
+Coded in Python, all settings can be changed in the file 'config.cfg'.
+Keep the field 'set-random-seed' blank if you wish to generate a new fractal each time.

 It is necessay to have Pygame installed to execute this code.
 See the pygame documentation for install instructions.